Skip to main content

 Standard bench press

 A standard bench press is the original bench press exercise.
-It can begin with only lifting the barbell itself for safety reasons until the technique is mastered.
+It can begin with only lifting the barbell itself with no weight plates for safety reasons until the technique is mastered.
 Then you can add weights as you gain stamina and strength over time.

 How much should be bench pressed all depends on the strength of an individual and their age.
-According to the bench press calculator, some individuals can slowly gain enough strength in their shoulders, arms, and chest to bench press 90% of their body weight or more.
+Some individuals can slowly gain enough strength in their shoulders, arms, and chest to bench press 90% of their body weight or more.

 Incline bench press